osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

     </joint>
 ~~~

 Joint 2 is between Link 1 and Link 3.
-Its frame is relative to "l1frame".
+Its frame is also elative to "l1frame".

 ~~~